Calculating Position from two observed Altitudes

 Note: the intersection of two Circles-of-equal-Altitude normally yields two valid positions.
 The "Observer's Position" is the position closest to the estimated position for Sight 2.
 The "Alternative Position" is the other intersection point of the Circles-of-equal-Altitude and will usualy be far away from the current (estimated) position.

-The underlying methode and mathematical background is decribed in the Note "Finding Position from two observed Altitudes" from the "Notes on Plane and Spherical Trigonometry" section.
+The underlying methode and mathematical background is decribed in the Note "Finding Position from two observed Altitudes" from the section "Notes on Plane and Spherical Trigonometry".

 Warning and Terms of Usage